kodegv/kodegv/README.md

 <div align="center">
   <h1>👋 Hi there!
 I'm Celso</h1>
-  <p>A passionate front-end development student based in Bloemfontein, South Africa 🇿🇦.</p>
+  <p>Based in Bloemfontein, South Africa 🇿🇦.</p>
-  <p>At 21, I'm diving deep into the world of web development and Lua programming, aiming to create impactful digital experiences.
+  <p>At 22, I'm diving deep into the world of web development and Lua programming, aiming to create impactful digital experiences.
 Currently studying at CodeSpace.</p>
 </div>

 ### 🔧 Skills & Expertise